medizininformatik-initiative/dup-control/README.md

 #### Docker

-Docker must be installed on the system.
+* Docker must be installed on the system.
 Please follow the [official installation instructions][docker-install].
+* Also consider allowing your non-root Linux user to use docker (and polarctl) by adding it to the docker group (see [docker docs][docker-ugroup]) otherwise only a root user will be able to execute polarctl.

 #### Uninstall polarctl v1